-A brake bleeder kit is a worthwhile investment that enables you to tackle bleeding the brakes by yourself.
-The majority of the kits available are universal with adapters to fit different sized threaded caps.
+A brake bleeder kit is a worthwhile investment that enables you to bleed the brakes yourself.
+The majority of the kits are universal with adapters to fit different sized threaded caps.

-Below is a list of the best brake bleeder kits that will allow you to prevent air bubbles during a brake fluid change.
+Below is a list of the best brake bleeder kits that allow you to eliminate any air bubbles during a brake fluid change.

-By far one of the most popular brake bleeder kits available is by Motive Products brand.
-The main reason for its popularity is due to the heavy duty design that is constructed of corrosion-proof materials.
+By far one of the most popular brake bleeder kits on the market is by Motive Products brand.
+The main reason for its popularity is due to the heavy duty design that is constructed of high quality corrosion-proof materials.

-Included within the complete kit is a pressure tank, hand pump, gauge, 110 adapter, gasket and hose.
+Included within the complete kit is a pressure tank, hand pump, gauge, 110 adapter, gasket, hose and other accessories.